-At the recent Realism Live virtual art conference (celebrating contemporary realism in art), Eric Rhoads and Peter Trippi announced the finalists and top winners of the Artist and Selfie Painting Competition, including Gabriela Dellosso, whose painting “The Burning of Adélaïde Labille-Guiard’s Masterpiece” won in the “Best Painting of Historic Artist” category.
+At the 2020 Realism Live virtual art conference (celebrating contemporary realism in art), Eric Rhoads and Peter Trippi announced the finalists and top winners of the Artist and Selfie Painting Competition, including Gabriela Dellosso, whose painting “The Burning of Adélaïde Labille-Guiard’s Masterpiece” won in the “Best Painting of Historic Artist” category.

 Enjoy the following conversation with Peter and Gabriela in this interview transcription from the live awards ceremony (and watch the full ceremony and winner announcements below).

 Peter Trippi: I want to explain, if I may, that we are blessed to have Gabriela Dellosso, who is not only on the faculty of Realism Live, but also well represented in this list of finalists.
 There’s a reason for that.
 I mentioned earlier that we had an openness for this competition: you could submit as many entries as you wished.
 Obviously, we were happy to consider them in the relevant categories.
 Gabriela Dellosso is renowned for her treatment of historical women artists who are depicted with her own face applied to the figure.
 I’m sure that Gabriela could explain much more precisely what this is, and what it’s about.
 We have written articles about it, and she is really so eloquent in her own interpretations.

 Gabriela’s self-portrait as Evelyn De Morgan is an image that I happen to know a bit about.
 Here she is actually depicting the artist Evelyn De Morgan, who was a well-known British symbolist in the early 20th century.
 What’s interesting here is the idea of light falling on the face of the artist and light falling on that angelic figure on the easel.
 There’s a kind of spiritual aspect, which is highly relevant to that artist who was herself a spiritualist.